bryanapperson/blog/content/musings/prometheus-bound/index.md

 ignorance.
 Is man really better off with reason, conciousness and knowledge?

 Whether or not man is better off for what Prometheus has done, Prometheus is blessed with the gift of foresight.
-He know beforehand the volume of his suffering and how it would come to an end.
+He knew beforehand the volume of his suffering and how it would come to an end.
 He still made the choice to ease the suffering of mankind, at his own expense.
 Prometheus has no fear of death, and has taken the foresight of death away from mankind, freeing them to explore